 Interested in Mystery Shopping?
 Great!
 Here’s a list of common FAQ’s compiled to save my poor hands from carpal tunnel in answering questions one at a time: (If you’re looking for other random jobs, check out the Work at Home FAQ)

 - What is Mystery Shopping?
 Mystery Shopping is an aspect of Market Research.
 Mystery Shoppers are needed to go into establishments to give honest and objective evaluations on products and services they receive.
 The businesses then use this information to improve productivity, gauge competition, provide training, and reward employees.
+Watch our video on Mystery Shopping basics below:

 - Who hires Mystery Shoppers?
 Mystery Shopping Companies hire shoppers.
 Don’t bother calling up your local stores to see if you can get assignments from them.
 It’s the Mystery Shopping Companies that hire and pay shoppers.